01-edu/public/subjects/devops/dir-info/README.md

 ./example2.sh 2
 ```

-> The output should be formatted as in the example above
+> The output should be formatted as in the example above.